pooya-rostami/noise-reduction-using-SVD/README.md

 # noise-reduction-using-SVD
-by using SVD you can reduce noise of image although you would loose some of quality
+by using SVD you can reduce noise of image although you would lose quality of image